 Applying for a Right to Buy mortgage

-You can apply for a Right to Buy mortgage by sending a completed application form to your landlord, who will respond by sending you an offer.
-This will outline the following:
+You can apply for a Right to Buy mortgage by sending a completed application form to your landlord.
+If you meet the 10-year secure tenancy baseline, your landlord will respond with a formal offer (known as a Section 125 Notice).

-• The price they believe you should pay for your property
+• The price they believe you should pay for the property.

-• How was your Right to Buy discount calculated?
+• How your Right to Buy discount was calculated under the current 15% / regional cash caps.

-• What is included in the price: a description of the property and any land.
+• A description of the property and any land included in the price.

-• Any existing problems with the property’s structure
+• Any known structural issues with the property.

-Once you have received an offer, you have 12 weeks to confirm your intention to buy.
-You also have the right to request an independent valuation if you believe the landlord has overvalued your home.
-You must request this within 3 months of the offer.
+Once you receive this official offer, you have 12 weeks to confirm your intention to proceed.
+If you believe the landlord has overvalued your home, you have the right to request an independent valuation from a District Valuer within 3 months of the offer.

 Yes, it is possible to have someone on the mortgage who is not on the Right to Buy paperwork, but few lenders will consider this.
 Typically, a lender will wish to see that the names quoted on the Right to Buy paperwork mirror that of the mortgage, then in turn the property ownership.